 Video streaming accounts for half of all music listened to online and YouTube is the first place people go for it.

 Nowadays, the internet is a large part of our everyday lives.
-Almost everyone uses their computer to listen to music but musicians are also using them more and more to learn to play guitar with for online guitar lessons and tutorials on how to play certain guitar songs, licks, solos, or riffs.
+Almost everyone uses their computer to listen to music but musicians are also using them more and more to learn to play guitar with for online guitar lessons for beginners and tutorials on how to play certain guitar songs, licks, solos, or riffs.